apehex/jekyll-theme-consulting/README.md

 Inspired by the work of [@ajlkn][ajlkn].

+Uses the basic template from the [cookie consent plugin][cookieconsent].

 Repository [Jekyll logo][jekyll-logo] icon licensed under a [Creative Commons Attribution 4.0 International License][cc4-license].

 ## License